tarwn/lessthandot-hugo/blogs/content/posts/2016-12-28-transactional-replication-from-availability-groups-to-azure-sql-database-part-3-the-publisher.md

 <pre style="padding-left: 30px">EXEC sys.sp_redirect_publisher @original_publisher = 'SQL2014AG2', @publisher_db = 'AGTest', @redirected_publisher = 'JesTestAGListen';
 GO</pre>

-Expected output is “Commands completed successfully.”
+Expected output is "Commands completed successfully."

 Then, you want to confirm this worked.
 To do so, run the following command.